Immunoglobulin light chain: In humans

 Antibodies are produced by B lymphocytes, each expressing only one class of light chain.
 Once set, light chain class remains fixed for the life of the B lymphocyte.
 In a healthy individual, the total kappa-to-lambda ratio is roughly 2:1 in serum (measuring intact whole antibodies) or 1:1.5 if measuring free light chains, with a highly divergent ratio indicative of neoplasm.
 The free light chain ratio ranges from 0.26 to 1.65.
 Both the kappa and the lambda chains can increase proportionately, maintaining a normal ratio.
 This is usually indicative of something other than a blood cell dyscrasia, such as kidney disease.

+There is also a surrogate light chain IGLL1 (λ5) with a role in B cell development, a mammalian invention.

 In other animals

 The immunoglobulin light chain genes in tetrapods can be classified into three distinct groups: kappa (κ), lambda (λ), and sigma (σ).
-The divergence of the κ, λ, and σ isotypes preceded the radiation of tetrapods.
-The σ isotype was lost after the evolution of the amphibian lineage and before the emergence of the reptilian lineage.
+The divergence of the κ, λ, and σ isotypes preceded the radiation of tetrapods (more sensitive studies date this division back to the origin of bony vertebrates).

-Other types of light chains can be found in lower vertebrates, such as the Ig-Light-Iota chain of Chondrichthyes and Teleostei.